Ohio’s Deer Population

 Habitat Conservation Programs

-Promote federal and state habitat programs such as the North American Wetlands Conservation Act, Farm Bill Conservation Programs, Land and Water Conservation Fund, Great Lakes Restoration Initiative, State Wildlife Grants Program, Clean Ohio Fund, and other programs to ensure they are available and utilized throughout Ohio.
+Promote federal and state habitat programs such as Farm Bill Conservation Programs, North American Wetlands Conservation Act, Land and Water Conservation Fund, Great Lakes Restoration Initiative, State Wildlife Grants Program, Clean Ohio Fund, and other programs to ensure they are available and utilized throughout Ohio.

 Recruitment, Retention & Reactivation

 Support the Division of Wildlife and other conservation organizations’ efforts that encourage recruitment, retention, and reactivation of hunters, anglers, and trappers and improve access and opportunities for hunting, fishing and trapping.

 Support and promote sustainable forestry policies, programs and management that focus on young, intermediate, and mature forests, outdoor recreation, and plant and wildlife diversity on state, private, and Wayne National Forest lands.
 In addition, support increased funding and educate the public and decision makers on the benefits of sustainable forest management.